trvon/MongoLaunchPad/README.md

 	stop

 		stop-all: 		Stops the  database and node server.
 Make sure you want to do this because the port is going to be randommized when started again
 		stop-ui:
 		stop-api:
 		stop-db:

     update

        	update:  		Pulls from all the current git repositories located in the app directories.

        	update [url]: 	Updates a specific repository in the project directory

        	update-current: Updates the selected projects

-Project
+PROJECT

 	UI 		This directory is for the front end development.
 	API 	This directory is for the back end development